DominicTremblay/lhl-js-essentials/README.md

 Every single predefined JavaScript function has documentation, so we can look up details about how they work.
 [Case in point](https://developer.mozilla.org/en-US/docs/Web/API/Window/alert).

-Very soon, we'll create our own function while using other functions.
+Very soon, we will create our own function while using other functions.
 It's going to get a bit more real, so hold on to your suspenders!

 ## Custom alert